 On one level, these examples raise awareness of the brand/product/service without directly promoting it.
-On a deeper level, each example offers an opportunity for the brand to connect with its targets in a more informal, less salesy way than traditional marketing, and offer an enhanced relationship than traditional marketing typically achieves.
+On an another level, each example offers an opportunity for the brand to connect with its targets in a more informal, less salesy way than traditional marketing, and offer a more enhanced relationship than traditional marketing typically enjoys.

-However, types of content marketing can vary a lot, with a wide spectrum that includes a strong salesy angle at one end, and an innocuous and humble angle at the other.
+Types of content marketing vary a lot, with a wide spectrum that includes a strong salesy point at one end, and an innocuous and humble point at the other.

-To be successful in building this enhanced relationship with the target, it takes consistently producing content that’s at a thoughtfully balanced point on this spectrum, authentic and nuanced, but also effective.
+To be successful in building this enhanced relationship with the target, it takes consistently producing content that’s at a thoughtfully balanced point on this spectrum, authentic and nuanced, as well as effective.

 Great.
 So what do I do?

 One of the simplest and most effective ways to approach your own content marketing is to flesh out the answers to the following four questions; Who?
 Why?
 What? and How?

 First, start with the Who.
 Most people believe this means themselves.
 They think, ‘this is our content marketing, it should be about our organization’.
 This couldn’t be farther from the truth.
 The Who in this context is not your organization, but your target markets.